 You can find a list of vet-recommended dog supplements right here.

-There are more supplements for dogs available, but note that not all may be as good or even needed for canines.
+More supplements for dogs are available, but note that not all may be as good or even needed for canines.

-If you're curious, here's a huge list of all (or 56) most popular supplements for dogs.
+If you're curious, here's a huge list of all (or 56) most popular dog supplements.

 Dog's Natural Environment and Lifestyle